NJOYInc/basic-data/README.md

 One day, we realize that if a user opens/clicks on an email several days after it was sent, their `message_blast` record is sent again!
 We have duplicate data in our system.
 How can we account for this?

-Sometimes Sailthru's API is delayed the the stakeolder isn't sure if she's looking at the most up-to-date data.
+Sometimes if Sailthru's API is delayed then the stakeolder isn't sure if she's looking at the most up-to-date data.
 How can we remedy this?